bingli8899/BEM780_NGS_tutorials/README.md

 ```
 samtools tview ./results_human_variant_calling/human_data_sorted.bam ./example/human_data/Homo_sapiens.GRCh38.dna.primary_assembly.fa
 ```
 The above code will give a text view to view the actual results from variant calling.
-Type "g" could jump to anywher in the alignment to view the results.
+Type "g" could jump to anywhere in the alignment to view the results.
+Try to type a large number like "chr20:10000" and "chr2:100000".
+The first part indicates which chromosome you want to check and the second part indicates which position along the sequence you want to check.
+Any lines indicated by "......." mean that the sequence is the same to the reference genome.
+Any difference is labeled with the actual variants.
+Have fun in finding the difference!

+The differences identified between the sequencing data (SRR098401) and the human reference genome (GRCh38) are known as genetic variants.
+These could be single nucleotide variants (SNPs), small insertions and deletions (InDels), and structural variants (SVs).
+Identifying these variants is crucial for understanding their potential biological and medical implications.

 # Section 5 - Conclusion
 This tutorial provided a step-by-step guide for conducting a basic variant calling pipeline using next-generation sequencing (NGS) data.
 Starting from raw sequencing reads, we demonstrated how to perform quality control, genome assembly, alignment, and variant calling, followed by visualization of results.
 For beginners in bioinformatics, the repository offers a practical introduction to essential concepts, tools, and workflows.
 By following this guide, users can use automated scripts that can be adapted to their specific research needs while learning the fundamentals of NGS data analysis.